 • Edit yourself: Couples who avoid saying every angry thought when discussing touchy topics are consistently the happiest.

-[It's too bad that we don't all have tape recorders hooked to our vocal chords so that when we say the wrong thing we can rewind and erase it.
-But life doesn't afford us that luxury so we need to be careful of what we say in the first place because as the Bible says, "The tongue has the power of life and death."
+[It’s too bad we don’t have workable buttons installed so when we say the wrong thing we can rewind and erase it.
+But since we don’t have that luxury it’s important to be careful of what we say in the first place.
+As it says in the Bible, “The tongue has the power of life and death.”

-Careless words, when spoken, can deeply crush our spouse's spirit causing permanent damage in many different ways.
-Just because a thought comes into your mind —it doesn't mean that you have to let it pass through your lips.
-Garbage should be thrown out —not delivered to the one we vow to God that we will honor for the rest of our lives.]
+Careless words, when spoken, can deeply crush our spouse’s spirit.
+Just because a thought comes into our mind —it doesn’t mean we have to let it pass through our lips.
+Garbage should be thrown out —not delivered to the one we vow that we will honor for the rest of our lives.]

 “Love is not rude; it is not self-seeking” (1 Corinthians 13:5).